brperdomo/BoL-Processor/DEMO_SCRIPT.md

 > "3.
 The XTractFlow service receives the binary data and processes it through the Nutrient SDK"

 ### XTractFlow Processing Deep-Dive
-> "Now here's what's happening inside XTractFlow - this is the technical magic:"
+> "Now here's what's happening inside our dedicated .NET XTractFlow service - this is the technical magic:"

 **[Screen: Show XTractFlow service logs or API response]**

+> "The Node.js orchestrator receives the uploaded file and immediately forwards it to our .NET service via HTTP.
+Once the .NET service receives the document, several sophisticated processes happen:"

 > "First, XTractFlow performs **document classification** - it determines if this is actually a BOL document or something else.
 This prevents processing irrelevant documents."

 > "Next, it applies **computer vision and OCR** to extract all text from the document, handling various image qualities, rotations, and formats."

 > "Then comes the **AI-powered field extraction**.
-XTractFlow uses the configured LLM with specialized BOL processing instructions to identify and extract specific fields:"
+The .NET service uses the configured LLM with specialized BOL processing instructions to identify and extract specific fields:"

 - **BOL Number**: Unique identifier for the shipment
 - **Shipper Information**: Company name, address, contact details